jdmonin/JSettlers2/README.txt

 SERVER STARTUP:

 Start the server with the following command
-(server requires Java 1.5 or higher):
+(server requires Java 5 or higher, or JDK 1.5 or higher):

   java -jar JSettlersServer.jar